Assassination of Abraham Lincoln: Booth shoots Lincoln

-With Crook off duty and Ward Hill Lamon away, policeman John Frederick Parker was assigned to guard the Presidential Box.
+Lincoln's usual protections were not in place that night at Ford's.
+Crook was on a second shift at the White House, and Ward Hill Lamon, Lincoln's personal bodyguard, was away in Richmond on assignment from Lincoln.
+John Frederick Parker was assigned to guard the Presidential Box.
 At intermission he went to a nearby tavern along with Lincoln's valet, Charles Forbes, and Coachman Francis Burke.
-It was also the same tavern Booth was waiting by having several drinks to prepare his time.
+Booth had several drinks while waiting for his planned time.
 It is unclear whether Parker returned to the theater, but he was certainly not at his post when Booth entered the box.
 In any event, there is no certainty that entry would have been denied to a celebrity such as Booth.
 Booth had prepared a brace to bar the door after entering the box, indicating that he expected a guard.
 After spending time at the tavern, Booth entered Ford's Theatre one last time at about 10:10 pm, this time through the theater's front entrance.
 He passed through the dress circle and went to the door that led to the Presidential Box after showing Charles Forbes his calling card.
 Navy Surgeon George Brainerd Todd saw Booth arrive: